apolopena/gitpod-laravel-starter/README.md

 ## Deployment Outside of Gitpod

-For now this will be something you need to figure out.
-Eventually some guidelines for how to do that will be added here.
+For now this will be something you need to figure out, eventually some guidelines for how to do that may be added here.

 <br />